Albert0i/probabilistic-data-structure/README.md

 CF.RESERVE key capacity [BUCKETSIZE bucketsize] [MAXITERATIONS maxiterations] [EXPANSION expansion]
 ```
+> `bucketsize` is an integer between 1 and 255.
+The default value is 2.

+> A higher bucket size value improves the fill rate but also causes a higher error rate and slightly slower performance.

+> `maxiterations` is an integer between 1 and 65535.
+The default value is 20.

+> Number of attempts to swap items between buckets before declaring filter as full and creating an additional filter.

+> A low value is better for performance and a higher number is better for filter fill rate.

+> `expansion` is an integer between 0 and 32768.
+The default value is 1.

+> When a new filter is created, its size is the size of the current filter multiplied by expansion.

+> Expansion is rounded to the next 2^n number.

 #### IV.
 [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/)
 > The default capacity for HyperLogLog in Redis is up to 12 KB and provides a standard error of 0.81%.
 For more information, you can refer to the documentation [here](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/?utm_source=redisinsight&utm_medium=app&utm_campaign=ai_assistant).